seanreed1111/sql-recipes/recipes.md

 Create a temporary table to hold the per-group maximum or minimum values, and then join the temporary table with the original one to pull out the matching row for each group.
 If you prefer a single-query solution, use a subquery in the FROM clause rather than a temporary table.

 Discussion
 Many questions involve finding largest or smallest values in a particular table column, but it’s also common to want to know what the other values are in the row that contains the value.
 For example, when you are using the artist and painting tables, it’s possible to answer questions like “What is the most expensive painting in the collection, and who painted it?”
-One way to do this is to store the highest price in a user-defined variable and then use the variable to identify the row containing the price so that you can retrieve other columns from it: mysql> SET @max_price = (SELECT MAX(price) FROM painting);
+One way to do this is to store the highest price in a user-defined variable and then use the variable to identify the row containing the price so that you can retrieve other columns FROM it: mysql> SET @max_price = (SELECT MAX(price) FROM painting);
 mysql> SELECT artist.name, painting.title, painting.price
 -> FROM artist INNER JOIN painting